iandennismiller/test-maker/docs/Install.md

 Before you can generate an exam, you must install the Test-Maker libraries and scripts.
 Afterwards, you can generate as many exams as you want.
 The installation process assumes:

-- you have already installed the pre-requisites
+- you have already installed the [pre-requisites](https://github.com/iandennismiller/test-maker/blob/master/docs/Install.md#pre-requisites)
 - you are installing the Test-Maker in your User Library path (`~/Library`)

-First, download the source code.
+First, download the source code from the Project website on GitHub.

     cd ~/Library
     git clone https://github.com/iandennismiller/test-maker.git